Finnish National Socialist Labor Organisation: Program

 The SKT program took shape in stages.
 The first seven-paragraph version was published in October 1940 and a longer version in the same year.
 The program was finalized in December 1941.
 The party program was a synthesis of Teo Snellman's ideas and the 1920 program of the German Nazi Party (German: Nationalsozialistische Deutsche Arbeiterpartei, NSDAP).
 It supported, among other things, strong leadership, organic civil society and a corporatist state.
 Parliamentarism and economic liberalism were condemned.
-According to the program, Finland had to join the Nazi-led “new Europe”.
+According to the program, Finland had to join the Nazi-led "new Europe".
 SKT wanted to protect the Finnish race by removing foreign elements such as Jews.
 There was a desire to ban interracial marriages.
 SKT also called for strict censorship, land reform and improvement of the position of the Finnish language.

 In a pamphlet published with Jussi Leino in 1942, Finnish National Socialism, Snellman divided Finnish history into three periods.
 The first related to the Kalevala, the second to the Reformation, and the third to the national awakening.
 Snellman considered the third period to be the starting point of Finnish National Socialism, and SKT declared Johan Vilhelm Snellman (Teo's grandfather) to be the first Finnish National Socialist.
 According to Leino, the Hegelian influences of J. V. Snellman in particular laid the foundation for the idea.
-The early 1940s, according to Snellman, ushered in a new phase of “organic renewal,” which began with the experiences of the Winter War that created a new kind of civil society.
+The early 1940s, according to Snellman, ushered in a new phase of "organic renewal," which began with the experiences of the Winter War that created a new kind of civil society.

 According to Snellman, the movement he led represented the third phase of the Lapua movement.
-According to Snelman, the Patriotic People's Movement, which represented the second stage, was too committed to parliamentarism.
+According to Snellman, the Patriotic People's Movement, which represented the second stage, was too committed to parliamentarism.

 Through Snellman, SKT had good connections with the German Nazis.
 According to Hans Metzger, Snellman admired Alfred Rosenberg and kept in touch with the Nazi Party's Foreign Policy Department (APA), which he led.